 So, here I am.
 Berlin.
 The second city on my European jaunt.
 The first was Amsterdam.
 You can read about that here.

-From Amsterdam Centraal, I took the Deutsche Bahn IC to Hannover, where I changed unto the ultra-modern ICE Sprinter train to Berlin Hauptbanhof (‘Hauptbanhof’ means ‘main rail station’).
-Comfortable and fleet those Sprinter trains.
+From Amsterdam Centraal, I took the Deutsche Bahn IC to Hannover.
+There I changed unto the ultra-modern ICE Sprinter train to Berlin Hauptbanhof.
+Those Sprinter trains were mighty comfortable.
+And fleet!
 The whole journey was some minutes shy of seven hours.
-By far the longest train journey I’d been on till then.
+By far the longest train journey I’d been.

 We crossed into Germany at the small town of Bad Bentheim.
-Silly me, I thought the town read ‘Bad Bethlehem’.
+Sleepy me, I thought the town read ‘Bad Bethlehem’.

 German immigration police came on board at Bad Bentheim to check passports and right to cross into Deutschland.
 Polite lot.
 We were soon on our way.

-I arrived Berlin Hauptbanhof at about 1:45pm.
+I arrived at Berlin Hauptbanhof at about 1:45 pm.
+‘Hauptbanhof’ means ‘main rail station’.
 And what a station it is!
-A humongous glass and steel affair, one of the most spectacular architectural projects in Berlin.
-It is a modern station across five floors and one of the busiest in Europe.
+A humongous glass and steel affair.
+A most spectacular modern architectural edifice.
+It spans five floors and is one of the busiest train stations in Europe.
 It sees over 110 million passengers a year.

 I was promptly lost.

 A question; why do many Germans pretend they don’t understand or speak English?
-Many I approached for direction said they spoke spattering English, when in fact they spoke sufficient English to make good conversations?
+Many I approached for direction said they spoke spattering English, when in fact they spoke sufficient English to give me directions?
+I’m not asking them to explain Lord of the Flies in English.

 Fellas, please leave me out of your beef with England.
 I genuinely need help!

-I took the S-Bahn (city rapid railway) to Berlin Friedrichstraße Station (pronounced Freedricht-‘strassa’), a popular stop for tourists.
+I took the S-Bahn (city rapid railway) to Berlin Friedrichstraße Station (pronounced Freedricht-‘strassa’).
+Friedrichstraße Station is a popular stop for tourists.
 I thought I might feel my way around the rail service in Berlin before I hit my hostel.
+I was after all a tourist.

-On exiting the station, what should befall mine eyes?
+On exiting the station, what should befall my eyes?

 I quickly got in line and ordered a fare.
-Pork sausage (or Bratwurst in German), ketchup, curry powder, fried onions, mayo and fat fries.
+Pork sausage (or Bratwurst), ketchup, curry powder, fried onions, mayo and fat fries.

 Oh Berlin, could this be love?